Your Credit Score

 8.3 We may suspend, restrict or stop your use of Internet Banking, the Additional Services or the use of your security details if we reasonably think this is necessary because, for example:

-a) the security of your account or Internet Banking is at risk;
+a) the security of your product or Internet Banking is at risk;

 b) we suspect unauthorised or fraudulent use of your security details or Internet Banking;